 Public art can take many forms, including chalk drawings, painted rock surfaces, boarded-over windows, movable mural installations, digital designs translated into large-scale public wraps, and other forms of site-responsive public work.

-Some of these pieces are temporary, some are mobile, some are installed, and some are created for community engagement.
+Some of these pieces are temporary or semi-permanent or permanent, some are mobile, some are installed, and some are created for community engagement.
 Others are simply meant to add delight, curiosity, play, or visual energy to a shared environment.

 Some pieces are informed by story or place, while others are created simply to delight, engage, or bring an unexpected moment of visual interest to a shared environment.

 Around that same period, my work was also expanding in other public-facing directions.
-In 2020, I began painting on boarded windows in Raleigh—creating removable mural work on plywood during a time when many storefronts were temporarily covered.
+In June 2020, I began painting on boarded windows in Raleigh—creating removable mural work on plywood during a time when many storefronts were temporarily covered.
+That work included equALLity, a wood-panel mural installed in the boarded windows of Bishop’s at The Dillon in Raleigh.
+Although it came as a volunteer opportunity, it marked my first mural-adjacent public art project.

 In 2021, that path widened again when I first began public chalk art at an event at an Employee Appreciation Event at Elon University in Burlington, North Carolina, working as part of a team with and for another mural artist.
 From there, I continued into additional chalk commissions and event-based chalk drawings later that year.
 Chalk brought in another layer of impermanence and interaction—art that could meet people directly underfoot, surprise them in passing, and exist fully in the moment.